seanox/aspect-js/manual/en/composite.md

 ## Composite

 A composite is a functionally independent component that can consist of markup, CSS and JavaScript(-Model) and optionally other resources.
+In relation to the model-view-controller approach, a composite can provide model and view.

+__This distinguishes the composite concept from the JavaScript module concept,__ __which can also be used.__
+__Another important difference is the loading and execution of JavaScript,__ __which is loaded and executed linear/synchronously in one render cycle for__ __composites.__

 ## Structure